cfpb/data-viz-workshop/_lessons/intro-to-government-data.md

 ---
-layout: default
+layout: lesson
-title:  "Welcome to Jekyll!"
+title:  "Intro to Government Data"
-categories: main
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!